anushtup-nandy/path_planning_deepRL/README.md

 ## Plan:

 1. simulate a car training itself to follow a road. (will use KIVY for this)
+2. create the simulation env  using Kivy.
-2. implement DDQN and compare results with DQN.
+3. implement DDQN and compare results with DQN.

 ## Papers Read: